saschaschramm/chatgpt/README.md

 ## Analysis of the ChatGPT API
 ChatGPT can used 2 different models:
-GPT-3.5 and GPT-4.
+* gpt-3.5-turbo
+* gpt-4

-### GPT-3.5
+### gpt-3.5-turbo
-The ChatGPT model is different from previous models.
-ChatGPT uses a new vocabulary with 100.000 tokens and a [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md).
+The model `gpt-3.5-turbo` is different from previous models.
+The model uses a new vocabulary with 100.000 tokens and the [Chat Markup Language](https://github.com/openai/openai-python/blob/main/chatml.md).

 If we send the message `[{"role": "user", "content": "13+37="}]` to the model, we get the following chat completion response: